UN atomic watchdog: Iran further raising nuclear stockpile | Headlines

 The United Nations' atomic watchdog says it believes Iran has further increased its stockpile of highly enriched uranium in breach of a 2015 accord with world powers.

-The International Atomic Energy Agency told member nations in its confidential quarterly report Wednesday that Iran has an estimated stock of 17.7 kilogrammes (39 pounds) of uranium enriched to up to 60 per cent fissile purity, an increase of almost 8 kilograms since August.
+The International Atomic Energy Agency told member nations in its confidential quarterly report Wednesday that Iran has an estimated stock of 17.7 kilograms (39 pounds) of uranium enriched to up to 60 per cent fissile purity, an increase of almost 8 kilogrammes since August.

 Such highly enriched uranium can be easily refined to make atomic weapons, which is why world powers have sought to contain Tehran's nuclear programme.